IIP-Design/content-commons-client/README.md

 # Content Commons Frontend

-Handles the public Content Commons as well as the client side adminstative interfaces (Publisher).
+Handles the public Content Commons as well as the client side administrative interfaces (Publisher).

 ### Getting Started